 The Application complies with all of the conditions of approval for Project Plan 920130030 with respect to density, public use space and conformance with the master plan recommendations.
-The Application is providing a total of 120 multi-family units, including 12.5 percent MPDUs and 5,000 square feet of retail space approved by the Board on March 14, 2013 during the project plan review.
-Consistent with the approved project plan, the building height is 143 feet measured along Bethesda Commerce.
+The Application is providing up to a total of 120 multi-family units, including 12.5 percent MPDUs and up to 5,000 square feet of retail space approved by the Board on March 14, 2013 during the project plan review.
+Consistent with the approved project plan, the building height is 143 feet measured along Commerce Lane.
 The Application minimally increases the amount of on-site public use space from 22.6 percent to 22.9 percent, with the off-site decreasing from 25.7 percent to 25.4 percent.